Discover the best trails and essential gear for hiking adventures in the Pacific Northwest

 Daypack

-A comfortable daypack (20-35L) with padded straps, hip belt, and multiple compartments for organizing gear.
-Should fit your torso length properly.
+Choose a comfortable 20–35L daypack with padded straps, a hip belt, and compartments for gear.
+Make sure it matches your torso length for best fit.

 Rain Gear